adeyemialameen04/DragNDrop/README.md

-# DragNview
+# DragNdrop

-MovieBox is a web application built with Reactjs and TypeScript that allows users to discover images, rearrange them it also has a search feature
+DragNdrop is a web application built with Reactjs and TypeScript that allows users to discover images, rearrange them it also has a search feature

 ![DranNview Screenshot](./public/screenshot.png)